awsdocs/aws-dms-step-by-step/doc_source/chap-mariadb2auroramysql.md

 # Migrating a MariaDB Database to Amazon RDS for MySQL or Amazon Aurora MySQL<a name="chap-mariadb2auroramysql"></a>

-You can migrate data from existing on\-premises MariaDB or [Amazon RDS for MariaDB](https://aws.amazon.com/rds/mariadb/?nc=sn&loc=3&dn=4) to [Amazon Aurora](https://aws.amazon.com/rds/aurora/) MySQL using [AWS Database Migration Service \(DMS\)](https://aws.amazon.com/dms/)\.
+You can migrate data from existing on\-premises MariaDB or [Amazon RDS for MariaDB](https://aws.amazon.com/rds/mariadb/?nc=sn&loc=3&dn=4) to [Amazon Aurora](https://aws.amazon.com/rds/aurora/) MySQL using [Database Migration Service](https://aws.amazon.com/dms/)\.
 Amazon Aurora is a MySQL and PostgreSQL\-compatible relational database built for the cloud\.
 Amazon Aurora features a distributed, fault\-tolerant, self\-healing storage system that auto\-scales up to 64 TB per database instance\.
 It delivers high performance and availability with up to 15 low\-latency read replicas, point\-in\-time recovery, and continuous backup to Amazon S3, and replication across three Availability Zones \(AZs\)\.

 Some key features offered by Aurora MySQL are the following:
 + High throughput with low latency